9. Completion Formalities

-Prior to the completion formalities, possibly at the contract stage, send an email to the notaire asking how long will it be before you will receive the proceeds from the sale following signing of the deed of sale.
+Prior to the completion formalities, possibly at the contract stage, ask the notaire how long will it be before you will receive the proceeds from the sale following signing of the deed of sale.

-You should receive a final statement at the signing of the deed of sale, or soon aftewards, and when land registration has been complete, a final account.
+You should receive a final statement at the signing of the deed of sale, or soon afterwards, and when land registration has been complete, a final account.